deobald/deobald.ca/src/content/essays/2025-12-31-gnome-foundation-executive-strategy-draft.md

 On the topic of grantmaking, I hear the board has a plan in the works to finance some GNOME development.
 I look forward to seeing what they come up with.

 The third step is to talk about donations to GNOME.
 Loudly.
-Podcasts, YouTube, and traditional media.
+Spend plenty of time on podcasts, YouTube, and traditional media.
 (Aside: Tweet-shaped social media, not so much.
 The rallying cry for user participation will be met with crickets on LinkedIn.)
 My original intention was to do this myself.
 Perhaps the best option with a Community Executive is to assign someone (whether they're a director of the board or not) to act as a spokesperson.
 Such a person would probably become synonymous with GNOME, as Miguel was once upon a time.
 An alternative would be to distribute this responsibility but that risks diluting the message and reducing (or never building up) the recognizability of public personas.
 An Executive Director is a kind of mascot --- a mouthpiece and advocate but also a lightning rod for criticism.
 A Community Executive probably doesn't want to take that on, so this remains one unsolved piece of the puzzle.

 Public personas need to know the audience.
 The PR exercise of marketing GNOME's donation page will require finesse.
 The GNOME Foundation has a habit of preaching to the choir.
 It's hardly the only first-wave open source project that is stuck in this rut but messaging to donors within the community, versus GNOME's millions of users, versus corporate donors, versus government donors?
 Every one should highlight very different aspects.
 Governments care about Digital Sovereignty.
 Users care about features and stability.
 Thoughtful users will care about GNOME's infrastructure, like GitLab.
 GNOME hackers care about GUADEC.
 There isn't a lot of overlap.
 Red Hat employees will donate every year because they love GNOME.
 You don't need to win them over.
 Focus on the donations you _don't have._